-In May 2008, el Khalil was invited by the Nobel Peace Center to participate in a panel discussion on freedom of expression over the internet.
-The seminar was organized by the Norwegian Board of Technology and The Nobel Peace Center.
+In May 2008, el Khalil was invited by the Nobel Peace Center to participate in a conference on freedom of expression over the internet.

-Soon after, Zena completed her memoir entitled Beirut, I Love You, now translated into several languages including Italian, Spanish, Swedish, and Portuguese.
+Zena’s novel, Beirut, I Love You, published in 2008 is translated in several languages including Italian, Spanish, Swedish, and Portuguese.

-El Khalil is regularly invited to lecture about her artwork, book and activism.
-Some events include, The Guardian Hay Festival: Segovia, Spain and Hay-On-Wye, UK; the Edinburgh International Book Festival, UK; the Salone Del Libro, in conversation with Francesca Paci and Marco Philopat, Italy; Moderator for panel discussion with Beirut 39 “Rock The Casbah: Responsibility, Commitment and Art”; the University of Westminster, London UK; the School of Oriental and African Studies (SOAS), UK; The Leighton House, UK; and several times at the American University of Beirut and the Lebanese American University.
+El Khalil is regularly invited to lecture about her work.
+Some events include, The Guardian Hay Festival: Segovia, Spain; the Edinburgh International Book Festival, UK; the Hay-On-Wye Festival of Literature, Wales, UK; the University of Westminster, London UK; the School of Oriental and African Studies (SOAS), UK; The Leighton House, UK; the American University of Beirut and the Lebanese American University.

-El Khalil is also often in the media and her work and projects have been covered by The New York Times, El Pais, The Guardian, The Financial Times, LA Times, Spiegel Online, Repubblica, Time Out Magazine, and the Frankfurter Allgemeine, to name a few.
+El Khalil work and projects have been covered by The New York Times, El Pais, The Guardian, The Financial Times, LA Times, Spiegel Online, La Stampa, Repubblica, Time Out Magazine, and the Frankfurter Allgemeine, to name a few.
 She has also held several radio interviews with the BBC and has been featured on Al Jazeera’s arts program, “Artsworld”.

 In 2012, Zena was selected to be a TED Fellow, and has since given a few TED and TEDx talks.